ccnmtl/compiled3/content/articles/userstory-techstory.md

 ## Why write technical stories?

-User stories are invaluable to define user expectations of a desired functionality in simple and direct manner, but they may not make apparent the details and conditions that may come up on the backend.
+User stories are invaluable to define user expectations of a desired functionality in a simple and direct manner, but they may not make apparent the details and conditions that may come up on the backend.
 Writing out these technical narratives defines the scope and helps us estimate our efforts and prioritize the functionalities.

 Technical stories are also a form of conversation among us developers and designers, and the project’s stakeholders.
-These stories are not what and how we developers want the software to do, but they are an examination of options and possibilities to meet the acceptance criteria, and satisfy the learning goals and outcomes.
+These stories are not what and how we developers want the software to do.
+Instead they are an examination of options and possibilities to meet the acceptance criteria, and satisfy the learning goals and outcomes.
 We may not have thought of these potentials in detail as we write the user stories, and in the end, they can help us design and develop better experience for the users.

 These stories can also inform us of additional conditions, limitations, or other important technical aspect of the software we’re making that may not be